doug-moen/openscad2/rfc/Complex_Geometry.md

 * Curved objects are represented exactly, rather than as polygonal approximations.
   Therefore, they don't lose resolution when they are scaled or transformed.
-* Functional Geometry APIs are a simple and elegant way to solve many modelling problems, especially when modelling curved objects and organic shapes.
+* Functional Geometry APIs are a simple and elegant way to solve many modelling problems, especially when modelling curved surfaces and organic shapes.
 * Plus all of the speed and efficiency benefits described earlier.

 Functional geometry is gaining in popularity within the 3D printing community.